markfinger/thoughts/web-compiler/reqs.md

 - Cache
   - controlled by a flag
     - defaults to true
+  - state dump?
   - file-based
     - [cwd]/.some_cache/[cache-key].json
-  - cache key determined by
+  - cache-key determined by
     - transforms applied
       - name
       - version